 Prior to October 2020, we were a wholly-owned subsidiary of Arena.
-As of December 31, 2020, Arena held approximately % of our outstanding shares of common stock.
-Immediately following the completion of this offering, Arena will own % of our outstanding shares of common stock (or approximately % of our common stock, if the underwriters exercise in full their option to purchase additional shares of our common stock in this offering), and as a result, Arena will continue to have significant influence over our business, including pursuant to the agreements described below.
+As of December 31, 2020, Arena held approximately 33.4% of our outstanding shares of common stock (on an as-converted basis).
+Immediately following the closing of this offering, Arena will own 23.5% of our outstanding shares of common stock and non-voting common stock (or approximately 22.5% of our common stock and non-voting common stock, if the underwriters exercise in full their option to purchase additional shares of our common stock in this offering), and as a result, Arena will continue to have significant influence over our business, including pursuant to the agreements described below.
 The agreements summarized below are filed as exhibits to the registration statement of which this prospectus is a part, and the summaries of these agreements set forth the terms of the agreements that we believe are material.
 These summaries are qualified in their entirety by reference to the full text of such agreements.